datastaxdevs/workshop-ai-as-api/README.md

 you may simply issue the command `gp open training/dataset/spam-dataset.csv` from the `bash` Console at the bottom.)

-This is a CSV file with three columns:
+This is a CSV file with three columns (separated by commas):

 - whether the line is spam or "ham" (i.e. the opposite of spam),
 - a short piece of text (a "message"),